danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven-part2.md

 Throughout this rapid prototyping journey with ChatGPT, a few key insights emerged:

-- **Speed**: The development process was notably faster, especially during the initial setup of Chart.js, form building, and what would have been a tedious task of building the customized results explanation.
+- **Speed**: The development process was notably faster, especially during the initial setup of Chart.js, form building, and what would have been a tedious task of building the customized results template.
 - **Functional UI**: Although the generated UI may not win design awards, it’s functional, with neat alignment, accessible tab order, and overall consistency.
 - **Bugs and Limitations**: Introducing new features sometimes led to bugs, as updates didn’t always integrate seamlessly with existing code.
 - **Complex Logic**: ChatGPT struggled with the breakeven logic, requiring manual intervention to refine the algorithm before it could generate correct code.